Anthony Trollope was a nineteenth century political novelist

 1816: The Trollope family move to a country house near Harrow on the expectation of receiving an inheritance from his father’s brother however this never materialises.
 Business begins to fail due to Thomas’s bad temper.

-1822: Becomes a day boy at Harrow School.
+1822: He becomes a day boy at Harrow School.
 He has a bad experience as one of the poorest and worst dressed pupils.

 1825: He is transferred to a private school at Sunbury.